Mount Seskin Community College

 • Strand 1: Experiencing the arts – artistic performances are discussed and evaluated so that the student gets an idea of the actual experience of the arts.
 Students will gain an insight into what the art form is communicating, how it is communicated, and to consider their potential role in the final group performance.

-• Strand 2: Planning and Preparing – The students plans and prepares for the performance they are going to be involved in.
+• Strand 2: Planning and Preparing – The students plan and prepares for the performance they are going to be involved in.
 They consider their own strengths and those of others in order to make decisions on the performing/non-performing roles to be undertaken.
 Through individual and collaborative activities, students will develop the skills necessary to be successful in their particular role.
 This may be done through research, further observations and experiences, use of outside or in-school expertise, and regular attendance and practice at rehearsals.

 • Strand 3: Participation and Performance – This strand brings the experiences of the arts as an observer and a participant together in the final group performance.